Cynary/debian6.01/README.md

    Not necessarily used by the students, but potentially useful for staff

 2. Install necessary packages
-  * *firmware-iwlwifi*
   * *dhcpcd5*

-     These packages are networking magic.
-The firmware has the necessary drivers, dhcpcd will aggressively try to reconnect to any network on any interface.
+     This packages is networking magic, dhcpcd will aggressively try to reconnect to any configured network on any interface.

   * *libpam-krb5*